waseem18/gitpromote/README.md

 <a href="https://gitpromote.appspot.com/"><h2>gitpromote</h2></a>

+Note : This repo contains legacy code which I wrote in the initial days of my college.

 Promote your open source projects to many other people like you!

 Note : The idea of this project is being developed and improved in another project.
 Will soon reveal it. :)